rich-p-rich/coffee-and-honey-p5/README.md

 ## A note on Testing
 I have separated the results of my site testing into a different file called Test Results.

-## Why and what is 'Coffee and Honey'?
+## Why 'Coffee and Honey', and what is it?

 One of my hobbies is beekeeping, and I briefly considered setting up a website that sells beekeeping equipment; however, I thought there are more possibilities in cafe-style business, such as bookings (tables, function room and hive-tours) than in a straight-forward e-commerce shop, so decided to merge my two ideas and interests.
-This has some parallels in real-life: many bakeries were I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shop that are familiar to me from England and Ireland.
+This has some parallels in real-life: many bakeries where I live in southern Germany sell jars of honey from local beekeepers (although these bakeries do not usually have an online presence) and I thought that would be an interesting add-on to the type of coffee shop that are familiar to me from England and Ireland.

 Merging the two ideas also gives a catchy and memorable name that describes the website's buisness in concise and clear terms.

+A further note on my background: I worked in e-commerce from 2011 - 2019, primarily in operations and logistics.
+However, as my first job in e-commerce was at a start-up company, and IT was central everywhere I worked, I developed a long-standing interest in the subject.
+This is why I chose the e-commerce option for my P5.

 ## Background and goals
 I have long been a fan of coffee shops where you can enjoy decent coffee and cake, maybe a freshly made sandwich, and spend time either meeting friends, reading a book